animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/xml-gemfire-clientserver.md

 ---
-title: HttpSession with VMware GemFire Client/Server using XML Configuration
+title: HttpSession with VMware GemFire Client-Server using XML Configuration
 ---

 This guide describes how to configure VMware GemFire as a provider in